Marc-Berg/node-red-contrib-iobroker/README.md

 1. **Drag and drop** the nodes into your flow.
 2. **Configure** the server settings in the `iob-config` node:
-   - Enter the ioBroker host and WebSocket port details (typically port 8084).
+   - Enter the ioBroker host and port details.
    - Add authentication credentials if required.
 3. **Configure** each node as needed:
    - Use the **interactive tree browser** to select states or enter them manually.